vuejs/v2.vuejs.org/src/v2/cookbook/dockerize-vuejs-app.md

 Ok, let's see what's going on here:
 * we have split our original `Dockerfile` in multiple stages by leveraging the Docker [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) feature;
 * the first stage is responsible for building a production-ready artifact of our Vue.js app;
-* the second stage is responsible for serving such artifact using NGINX.
+* the second stage is responsible for serving such artifact using nginx.

 Now let's build the Docker image of our Vue.js app: